Atlas975/Notes/MachineLearning/GeneticAlgorithms/Genetic_algorithms.md

 4. **Replace**: generate a new population for a further run of algorithm
 5. **Test**: check if end condition is satisfied, is so stop and return best solution in current population
 6. **Loop**: go to step 3

+## Fitness function
+- When the correct answer is known, fitness is a distance metric towards it
+- When the correct answer is unknown, fitness is an estimator of how valuable a solution is
+- Fitness functions often have quantify multiple goals into a single numeric value, evolution is only as good as it's fitness function
+- In general an ideal fitness function needs to be:
+    1. **Clearly defined**
+    2. **Efficient** **(non-bottleneck of algorithm)**
+    3.